FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Definition:

+The network forwarding device
+{::comment}

+    [MB59]: This reasons about "device", should we say that we extends this to "function"?

+    [VP]: Yes.
+Extend discussion.
+If device requires medium/cables, function can be working with something software-like (packet vectors, shared memory regions).

+{:/comment}
-The network forwarding device to which stimulus is offered and response measured.
+to which stimulus is offered and response measured.

 Discussion:

 DUT, as a sub-component of SUT, is only indirectly mentioned in MLRsearch specification, but is of key relevance for its motivation.
+{::comment}

+    [MB60]: Idem as SUT

+    [VP]: Yes.

+{:/comment}

 ### Trial